 - an order requiring the disclosure of the identity of the third party funder;

 - an order that any party who is holding assets / documents on behalf of the respondent be prevented from dealing with and / or disposing of the same.

 It is vital when considering making an application for a freezing order that careful thought is given to what further orders an applicant may wish the court to make in order to fully protect its position.
 Failure to do so can result in the applicant not putting itself in the strongest position possible at the outset of the proceedings and it is a waste of time and legal costs if the freezing order / freezing injunction is obtained but is ineffective.

 It is vital that specialist legal advice is taken as to the nature and extent of any ancillary orders which may be sought.
 It is often a combination of the standard form of freezing order and the appropriate ancillary orders which make it such a powerful litigation weapon at the disposal of an applicant.

-Our expert team of freezing order lawyers are here to help.
+Our expert team of freezing injunction solicitors are here to help.
 At Francis Wilks & Jones, we have many years’ experience dealing with many types of freezing injunction situations.
 We offer professional and commercial effective advice whatever side you are on.